aws-solutions/qnabot-on-aws/docs/using_cloud9/README.md

 ### Setting the name of the CloudFormation variable

 If you were able to run the bash commands above, the $STACKNAME will already be defined.
-If you had to create the Amazon Cloud9 environmnent manually, set the STACKNAME variable.
+If you had to create the AWS Cloud9 environmnent manually, set the STACKNAME variable.
 Then run the commands below to increase the size of the volume.
 The name of the CloudFormation stack will start with "aws-cloud9"

 ```bash
 STACKNAME=aws-cloud9....